junxit/us-congress-bills-110/bill.md

 ---
 legis-num: H.R.
 4253
 congress: 110th CONGRESS
-session: 1st Session
+session: 2d Session
-chamber: IN THE HOUSE OF REPRESENTATIVES
+chamber: In the House of Representatives, U. S.,
 ---

 # H.R.
 4253

-> To improve and expand small business assistance programs for veterans of the armed forces and military reservists, and for other purposes.
+That the House agree to the amendment of the Senate to the bill (H.R.
+4253) entitled “An Act to improve and expand small business assistance programs for veterans of the armed forces and military reservists, and for other purposes”, with the following:

+*In lieu of the matter proposed to be inserted by the amendment of the Senate, insert the following:*

 ## § 1.
-Short title; table of contents
+Short title

-- **(a)** *Short title* This Act may be cited as the “Military Reservist and Veteran Small Business Reauthorization and Opportunity Act of 2007”.
+This Act may be cited as the “Military Reservist and Veteran Small Business Reauthorization and Opportunity Act of 2008”.
-- **(b)** *Table of contents* The table of contents for this Act is as follows:

 ## § 2.
+Table of contents

+The table of contents for this Act is as follows:

+## § 3.
 Definitions

 In this Act—